rr235/react-redux-express-feeback-app/README.md

 ### 8. Data Serialization

 Once the user is authenticated, we use pasport js to add in id (id of the user in mongodb) to the cookie through `passport.serializeUser`. `passport.deserializeUser` is used to retreive the id from cookie.

+### 9. Client server

+I am using [create-react-app](https://github.com/facebook/create-react-app) for frontend devlopment. _Create-React-App(CRA)_ has a server on its own for the frontend dev environment, which runs at http://localhost:3000.
+This is different from http://localhost:5000 which is the Express Server for MongoDB interaction and Google OAuth.
+In the dev environment I am using [concurrently](https://github.com/kimmobrunfeldt/concurrently) to run both servers simultaneously(actually just running both `client` and `dev` npm scripts ;)).
+Parallel script running packages like [npm-run-all](https://github.com/mysticatea/npm-run-all) or concurrently provides cross platform(eg: windows) support.

+CRA has webpack, babel, HMR, etc already setup.

+> _CRA_ wont ever be running at production environment, since the react app will be bundled and deployed.

+### 10. Use of proxy for '/auth/google' in client server

+Proxy is set in `package.json` to target http://localhost:5000 while redirected to path `'/auth/google'`.
+Two main reasons are

+* Cookie Access - By default browser can share cookie only with the current domain (localhost:3000).
+Proxy does the hard work of taking the cookie from `localhost:3000` and copying to the request to `localhost:5000`.
+And then express server takes care of authentication process and redirects back to `localhost:3000`
+* Cross Origin Resource Sharing - Use of proxy also help overcome the CORS issue by not directly communicating with `localhost:5000`